cu-mkp/sandbox/docs/su21_fox_mackenzie_final-project-disorganization.md

 # Was Ms. Fr.
 640 Intentionally Disorganized?
 _Mackenzie Fox_<br><br>_Summer 2021_

-When browsing through the wide range of how-to instructions in Ms. Fr.
+When browsing through the wide range of how-to instructions in [BnF Ms. Fr.
-640, it is often frustratingly unclear why the author-practitioner chose to address such disparate topics in a single text, or why he chose to arrange them in such an apparently random way.
+640](https://edition640.makingandknowing.org/), it is often frustratingly unclear why the author-practitioner chose to address such disparate topics in a single text, or why he chose to arrange them in such an apparently random way.
 Why, for instance, does he, in the space of a single page, give advice on how to prepare earth